 Writing: The title of my blog is based on some lines from the song “Punkrocker” by the Teddy Bears and featuring Iggy Pop.
 The song is at once affirming and defiant — pretty much summing up my feeling toward my own writing.

-The song — well I heard it in my car one night driving (down the street) home (35 miles) from teaching a class that had gone just OK.
+I heard the song one night in my car driving (down the street) on my way home (35 miles on I-8) from teaching a class that had gone just OK.
 I hadn’t heard the song in ages.
 I know of NO radio stations that routinely play it or ever did.
 Listening to the words, I saw behind the whole “shadow show of appearances” (thanks Walt Whitman) of my job and my expectations of my students.
 I knew “I was bored with looking good,” and I was “listening to the music with no fear.”
 That’s what writing is.
 The truth under everything?
 I’m a writer, yes I am.